Princess Antonia, Duchess of Wellington: Career

-In 2009 she became the chairman of the Royal Ballet School, serving until December 2019.
-As chairman, she helped lead the school's Healthy Dancer Programme and fundraised for the school's academic programs.
+In 2009, she became the Chairwoman of the Royal Ballet School, serving until December 2019.
+As chairwoman, she helped lead the school's Healthy Dancer Programme and fundraised for the school's academic programs.

+In 2023, she attended the Coronation of Charles III and Camilla, where her husband carried Queen Mary's Crown in the royal procession.
+Later that year, she sat in the royal carriage with King Charles III and Queen Camilla in the King's procession at Royal Ascot.